adminion/off-the-record/README.md

 ## Chat for the paranoid..

-a boilerplate messaging app
+a boilerplate messaging app with strict privacy by default

-with strict privacy by default always hosted over https no message or file is persisted to any database, ever!
+always hosted over https, and all messags are volatile

+no message or file is persisted to any database, ever!

 ```javascript